mraslann/Augmented-reality-and-image-mosaics/README.md

 # Augmented-reality-and-image-mosaics
-This repo consists of 2 parts
+This notebook consists of 2 parts
 Part 1: 1:Augmented Reality with Planar Homographies Part 2: Image mosaics using homography and warping